 I really wanted to write to you about the cabbage and the whole brassica family but my husband said that cabbage doesn’t go very well with the Holiday spirit.
 So sweet potatoes it is!

-Sweet potatoes are native to America and related to neither potatoes nor yams, even though they are sometimes called yams.
+Sweet potatoes are native to America and related to neither potatoes nor yams, even though we sometimes call them yams.
 These three tubers come from three different plant families.
 They can’t tolerate frost but if properly cured and stored they will last thirteen months.
 So they are in season all year around!
 By the way, speaking of storage, you don’t want to keep them in the fridge because cold temperature injures the roots.
-The best condition for storage is 55-65F.
+The best condition for their storage is 55-65F.

 How can you tell a sweet potato from a yam?

 Chances are you never ate a true yam if you’re in North America.
 Yams are native to Africa and have blackish to brown skin and white, purple or reddish flesh.
-They can be found in specialty markets but are not usually carried by chain grocery stores.
+You can find them in specialty markets but not usually in chain grocery stores.

 There are many varieties of sweet potatoes and their skin color ranges from purple and red, to orange, yellow, and white.
 The flesh can be orange, yellow or white.

-The two major types of sweet potatoes sold in the US are:
+The two major types of the vegetable sold in the US are:

-- Soft with brown-orange skin and deep orange flesh – commonly (and mistakenly) called Yams
+- Soft with brown-orange skin and deep orange flesh.
+This is the variety that we commonly (and mistakenly) call Yams

 - Firm with golden skin and lighter flesh – commonly called Sweet Potatoes

-Like other tubers, sweet potatoes are pretty starchy, with high natural sugar content.
+Like other tubers, the vegetable is pretty starchy, with high natural sugar content.
 The glycemic index of a sweet potato will depend on how you cook it.
-If you boil it GI is only 46, roasting will increase glycemic index up to 86 and baking all the way to 94.
+If you boil it glycemic index is only 46, roasting will increase glycemic index up to 86 and baking all the way to 94.
 Pretty incredible, isn’t it?
-Regardless of how you cook them sweet potatoes remain a very starchy vegetable and should be avoided by people with blood sugar issues.
+Regardless of how you cook them they are a very starchy vegetable and should be avoided by people with blood sugar issues.